mral-cmu/assignment4-handout/README.md

 You will also see a plot for entropy of the explored map over time.

 Clearly this is not a good exploration strategy.
-However, we now have infrastructure to test out exploration planning algorithms.
+However, we now have the infrastructure to test out exploration planning algorithms.
 Let us start with implementing the frontier-based exploration method.

 ## 3. Frontier-based Exploration
 Take a look at the class `FrontierPlanner`, which is derived from the `ExplorationPlanner` class.
 We will override the method `selection_policy` to implement a new one.
 You can use any frontier-based exploration method (ones studied in class or your own).
-We recommend using a simple strategy, such as following the closest point on the frontier and using brute force search for frontier detection.

 > [!IMPORTANT]
-> **Task 3.1 (20 points)** Implement a frontier-based planner for exploration in the `selection_policy`
+> **Task 3.1 (30 points)** Implement a frontier-based planner for exploration in the `selection_policy`
 > within the `FrontierPlanner` class.
 Declare helper functions within the class as you need.
 The return type
 > needs to be the same as in Task 2.2.
 You may need to override the `update_map` function to incorporate updating
 > frontiers.